Night Out: Arthritis, an Uphill Journey

 The Arthritis Foundation describes two of the most common ailments that can cause chronic joint pain:

 Osteoarthritis – The most common form of arthritis, osteoarthritis happens over time as the protective lining (cartilage) at the ends of the bones where they meet to form joints wears away.
 The cartilage breakdown causes the bones to rub against each other.
-This may result in pain, stiffness, the loss of movement and the formation of bony overgrowths (spurs).
+This may result in pain, stiffness based on the information from pain management doctors in bradenton, the loss of movement and the formation of bony overgrowths (spurs).
 Pain from hip OA is often felt in the groin area and front of the thigh.
 Stiffness may be worst after periods of inactivity.

 Bursitis – Bursae are fluid-filled sacs that reduce friction and cushion the areas between bones, tendons and muscles.
 They are found in hips and other parts of the body.
 When these soft tissues become inflamed, they cause pain in the affected area.
 The condition is called bursitis.
 Injury or overuses of bursae are common causes of bursitis.